Skip to content

 • Effective reduction of the bacterial burden in colonised or locally infected wounds 4

-New medical technologies guidance from NICE recommends that Leukomed Sorbact should be considered as an option for preventing surgical site infection (SSI ) in wounds with low to moderate exudate post caesarean and vascular surgery and that it should be used as part of usual measures to help reduce the risk of SSI*
+Medical technologies guidance from NICE recommends that Leukomed Sorbact should be considered as an option for preventing surgical site infection (SSI ) in wounds with low to moderate exudate post caesarean and vascular surgery and that it should be used as part of usual measures to help reduce the risk of SSI.5 To read the full guidance please visit NICE website here.

 1 Stanirowski J, Bizon M, Cendrowski K, et al (2016b) Randomized controlled trial evaluating dialkylcarbamoyl chloride impregnated dressings for the prevention of surgical site infections in adult women undergoing caesarean section.
 Surg Infect (Larchmt) 17(4): 427 -35.